Project Scarlett: Everything We Know So Far About Microsoft's Next Generation Console

 It stands to reason that the next console will aim for a very similar window -- the Friday before Black Friday.
 As the shopping holiday is November 27th next year, we'd place our bets on a November 20th launch for Project Scarlett, but this is speculation for now.

 Another aspect to consider is when the PlayStation 5 comes out.
-Team Xbox has famously trailed their Sony rival all generation long by a margin of more than two to one by some metrics, so they may seek to get out a week or more ahead of the next PlayStation, which is currently also anticipated to arrive before Christmas next year.
+Team Xbox has famously trailed its Sony rival all generation long by a margin of more than two to one by some metrics, so they may seek to get out a week or more ahead of the next PlayStation, which is currently also anticipated to arrive before Christmas next year.

-What are the launch titles for Project Scarlett?
+What are the Launch Titles for Project Scarlett?

 As we are a year and a half away from the next Microsoft console, it should be forgivable that we only know of one launch title so far.
 Besides, it's a big one.
 Day and date with the Scarlett launch in 2020 will be Halo Infinite, the next game in Xbox's flagship series.